jalalirs/asteroid_lightcurve/README.md

 ### I. X,Y,Z Positioning
 ### II.
 Orbital Positioning

-#### In x,y,z only positioning, the user is able to control where the light source, observer and asteroid can be, changing variables affecting the light curve appearance.
+#### In X, Y, Z only positioning, the user is able to control where the light source, observer and asteroid can be, changing variables affecting the light curve appearance.
 ![20210930181557_Trim (1)-min](https://user-images.githubusercontent.com/83130573/135499736-1eb66f1c-464a-4231-bdb8-7fba0dc305fc.gif)

-#### In Orbital positioning, the user can determine the trajectory of the orbiting 3D model from a given list, which will affect how the observer from earth will see the asteroid.
+#### In Orbital positioning, the user can choose the trajectory of the orbiting 3D model from a given list, which will affect how the observer from earth will see the asteroid.
 Controlling other settings are also available to study the light curve affected by a wide range of variables.
 ![20210930174008_Trim-min](https://user-images.githubusercontent.com/83130573/135499921-12c35a1f-2778-49fd-a559-3a4dc323195c.gif)